 Charlotte Digregorio was honored by the Governor of her state in 2018 for her decades of accomplishments in the literary arts, and her work to promote and advance the field by educating adults and students alike.
-Through her workshops, she has mentored hundreds of people who have become authors.
+Through her workshops and tutoring, she has mentored hundreds of people who have become authors.
 She is the author of seven books including: Ripples of Air: Poems of Healing; Haiku and Senryu: A Simple Guide for All; Everything You Need to Know About Nursing Homes; You Can Be A Columnist; Beginners’ Guide to Writing & Selling Quality Features; and Your Original Personal Ad.
 She is also the author of a poetry collection, Shadows of Seasons: Selected Haiku and Senryu by Charlotte Digregorio that is now available in The Appendices of Haiku and Senryu: A Simple Guide for All.

 Her latest book, Ripples of Air: Poems of Healing, isn’t just a collection of her award-winning poems of many forms, but an inspirational book that inspires non-poets and experienced poets alike to write as a healing exercise, just like people do journaling to heal.
 It has essays and prose passages on poetry and multiple resource lists that offer ideas on where to get published; teaching/speaking ideas; contest ideas; ideas for getting interviewed by the media; and poetry readings and exhibit ideas.
 It also contains an exhaustive bibliography of poetry books and anthologies with healing poems.

 Many of her books have been adopted as supplemental texts at universities throughout the U.S. and Canada, and even in far-flung countries such as India, Pakistan, and Catalonia.
 They are sold in 46 countries, and are displayed in major metropolitan cultural centers.
 These books have been reviewed, recommended, and praised by hundreds of critics, librarians, and professors worldwide.

 Two of her books have been Featured Selections of Writer’s Digest Book Club.
 She is regularly interviewed by major print, radio, and television organizations throughout the U.S. She signs books at libraries, chain bookstores, and university bookstores, and does poetry readings at art centers, cafes, tea houses, and galleries.